Hrishita007/CFG_Expression_validator/README.md

 ## 📜 **License**

-This project is released under the [MIT License](https://opensource.org/licenses/MIT).
+This project is created for educational and demonstration purposes.
-Free to use and modify for academic or personal purposes.
+Not released under any specific open-source license.

 ---